idanwekhai/garden/content/Tiny French Phrases I like.md

 	- A small apartment, house, or room kept for occasional use.
 - Joie de vivre
 	- Joy of life/living
-- je ne sais quoi
+- Je ne sais quoi
 	- I don't know what.
 - Plus ça change, plus c'est la même chose
 	- The more things change, the more they stay the same.